mtrevisan/Boxon/README.md

  - `condition`: The SpEL expression that determines if this field has to be read.
  - `size`: the number of bits to read (can be a SpEL expression).
  - `byteOrder`: the byte order, `ByteOrder.BIG_ENDIAN` or `ByteOrder.LITTLE_ENDIAN`.
- - `unsigned`: whether the resulting number is to be treated as unsigned, defaults to `true`.
  - `match`: a string/regex/SpEl expression that is used as an expected value.
  - `validator`: the Class of a validator (applied BEFORE the converter).
  - `converter`: the converter used to convert the read value into the value that is assigned to the annotated variable.